 Convenient vehicular access has become a priority over the comfort of people on foot or bike throughout Emerald View Park's individual parks.
 While each park requires maintenance and emergency vehicle access on primary circulation routes, the Master Plan recommends that these routes are renovated to prioritize pedestrian circulation and experience.
-Narrowing of main walks to the minimum vehicular requirements (10') and reducing turning radii is recommended.
-Use of pedestrian scaled materials including stone and Belgian block edging is recommended.
+Main walks should be narrowed to the minimum vehicular requirements (10') and turning radii reduced accordingly.
+Use of pedestrian-scaled materials, including stone and Belgian block edging, is recommended.